Posts

 Image

-TOPICS- MST Prim's algo (greedy) DSU Kruskal Algo (using dsu) -------- No. of provinces (no. of components in graph) Connected networks (no. of extra edges in a component) Merged accounts (dsu + hash map)⭐ no. of islands 2 (dsu + matrix) / (using size vector of dsu) stones removal (dsu + treating each row & col as a node) --------------------------------------------------------------------------------------------------------------- Minimum Spanning Tree- 1.
-Spanning tree: has (n) nodes and (n-1) edges & all nodes are reachable from each other & do not has cycles 2.
-A graph can have any no. of spanning trees.
-3. Out of all spanning trees, the tree with min sum of all edge weights is called MST of a graph ---------------------------------------------------------------------------------------------------------------------------- Prim's Algo- time...
+No. of provinces (no. of components in graph) Connected networks (no. of extra edges in a component) Merged accounts (dsu + hash map)⭐ no. of islands 2 (dsu + matrix) / (using size vector of dsu) stones removal (dsu + treating each row & col as a node) --------------------------------------------------------------------------------------------------------------- # Minimum Spanning Tree- - MST gives set of edges, such that we connect all nodes in a network with min total cost - For an MST to exist- graph must be connected, undirected, weighted, has no cycles, has n-1 edges - A graph can have multiple spanning trees.
+Out of all, one with min sum of all edge weights is called MST of the graph ---------------------------------------------------------------------------------------------------------------------------- # Prim's Algo- (greedy) tim...